 The ENERGY STAR platform dynamically scores each building on a percentile scale, measuring its energy performance compared to a nationally representative statistical model.
-In 2022, 20 properties were ENERGY STAR Certified, totaling 10.7 million square feet.
+In 2022, 20 properties in our portfolio were ENERGY STAR Certified, totaling 10.7 million square feet.